 This plan applies to development that needs consent, including complying development with a development cost of \$250,000 or more.
 Certain development specified in Section 1.4 is excluded from the need to pay a contribution under this plan.
 This includes development listed in this plan's works schedule, undertaken by or on behalf of Council, such as the new City Centre aquatic centre and works at Parramatta Square.

 Calculating the contribution

-Consent authorities, including Council and accredited certifiers, are responsible for determining the contribution payable for a development in accordance with this plan.
+Council will determine the contribution payable for a development in accordance with this plan.